Game Day with the Texans

 Club Level and Suites

 For the ultimate game experience try the club suites at NRG Stadium.
-View the game from club level general seating or from your own club suite.
+View the game from club-level general seating or from your own club suite.
 With over 7,000 club seats, 186 suites, and a private concourse with unique dining and entertainment options, the club level is the definition of luxury.
 The club level even has private game day entrances and exits for fans who want to avoid the long lines at all other levels.

 Parking and Other Amenities

-Parking can be a nightmare at NRG Park…unless you prepare and have a plan.
+Parking can be tricky at NRG Park…unless you prepare and have a plan.
 The best way to get to the game is parking elsewhere and riding the MetroRail down Main St., leaving just a short walk to the stadium.
 If parking at the park works best for you, remember to arrive early to avoid last minute traffic.
 Another option is parking at one of the many hotels in the area which offer discount game day parking rates for fans who don’t mind a short walk.
 Taxis and Uber can also drop off and pick up at different locations around the stadium.
 For a full listing of NRG parking options visit this Texans page.

 Have a large group attending the game together?
 Try the Churrascos Club for a VIP pre-game meal that provides great group tailgating options.
 Take advantage of the unlimited buffet, drinks, and live music all topped off with a complimentary game day program before kickoff.